Practical Safety Measures Everyone Should Know

 When Food and the Workplace Become Hazards

 Animal products such as raw meat, unpasteurized dairy, and even animal hides can transmit diseases.
-Pathogens like Salmonella, E. coli, and even avian or swine flu can make their way into the human population through improper handling.
+Pathogens like Salmonella, E. coli, and even avian or swine flu can make their way into the human population through improper handling, increasing exposure risks for anyone in contact with these materials.

 Risks Increase When…